+Domain: E8 Acquisition

-Domain: Range: E8 Acquisition E39 Actor U E7 Activity.
-P14 carried out by (performed): E39 Actor many to many (0,n:0,n) Scope note: This property identifies the E39 Actor that acquires the legal ownership of an object as a result of an E8 Acquisition.
+Range: E39 Actor

+Subproperty of: E7 Activity.
+P14 carried out by (performed): E39 Actor

+Quantification: many to many (0,n:0,n)

+Scope note: This property identifies the instance of E39 Actor that acquires the legal ownership of an object as a result of an instance of E8 Acquisition.

 The property will typically describe an Actor purchasing or otherwise acquiring an object from another Actor.
 However, title may also be acquired, without any corresponding loss of title by another Actor, through legal fieldwork such as hunting, shooting or fishing.

-Examples: In reality the title is either transferred to or from someone, or both. acquisition of the Amoudrouz collection by the Geneva Ethnography Museum (E8) transferred title to Geneva Ethnography Museum (E74) In First Order Lo gic:
+In reality the title is either transferred to or from someone, or both.

+acquisition of the Amoudrouz collection by the Geneva Ethnography Museum (E8) transferred title to Geneva Ethnography Museum (E74)

-P22(x,y) ⊃ E8(x) $P22(x,y) \supset E39(y)$ P22 (x,y) \supset P14(x,y)
+$P22(x,y) \supset E8(x)$ $P22(x,y) \supset E39(y)$ $P22 (x,y) \supset P14(x,y)$